On this page...

 SEL Competencies, Learning Targets, and Developmental Indicators

 Iowa’s Social-Emotional Learning Competencies are organized around the five core Competencies.
 Each Competency includes three to five Learning Targets that further organize essential skills, abilities, behaviors and attitudes.
-The five Competencies and Learning Targets are consistent across grade bands that include K-2nd, 3rd-5th, 6th-8th, and 9th-12th.
+The five Competencies and Learning Targets are consistent across grade bands that include grades K-2, 3-5, 6-8, and 9-12.
 Although Learning Targets are consistent across grade bands, Adult Examples for Instruction were developed considering the important changes in learners’ social and emotional development as they mature.
 Learner examples are provided for adults to recognize learners’ progress toward the competency.
-The expectation is for learners to demonstrate age-appropriate skills and not final mastery of any competency as all learners—including children, youth and adults—continue to grow and evolve.
+The expectation is for learners to demonstrate age-appropriate skills and not final mastery of any competency as all learners—including children, youth, and adults—continue to grow and evolve.

 - K-12 SEL Competencies by Grade Band